Self-Supervised Discovery of Neural Circuits in Spatially Patterned Neural Responses with Graph Neural Networks: Abstract

 \section{Abstract}

 Inferring synaptic connectivity from neural population activity is a fundamental challenge in computational neuroscience, complicated by partial observability and mismatches between inference models and true circuit dynamics.
 In this study, we propose a graph-based neural inference model that simultaneously predicts neural activity and infers latent connectivity by modeling neurons as interacting nodes in a graph.
 The architecture features two distinct modules: one for learning structural connectivity and another for predicting future spiking activity via a graph neural network (GNN).
 Our model accommodates unobserved neurons through auxiliary nodes, allowing for inference in partially observed circuits.
-We evaluate this approach using synthetic data from ring attractor networks and real spike recordings from head direction cells in mice.
-Across a wide range of conditions, including varying recurrent connectivity, external inputs, and incomplete observations, our model consistently outperforms standard baselines, resolving spurious correlations more effectively and recovering accurate weight profiles.
+We evaluate this approach using synthetic data generated from ring attractor network models and real spike recordings from head direction cells in mice.
+Across a wide range of conditions, including varying recurrent connectivity, external inputs, and incomplete observations, our model reliably resolves spurious correlations and recovers accurate weight profiles.
 When applied to real data, the inferred connectivity aligns with theoretical predictions of continuous attractor models.
 These results highlight the potential of GNN-based models to infer latent neural circuitry through self-supervised structure learning, while leveraging the spike prediction task to flexibly link connectivity and dynamics across both simulated and biological neural systems.